 Contrary to most of the laxatives that usually irritate the intestine, the protective action of the mucilages make this plant a non aggressive one for the intestine, although the effects are not as quick as in other products and we will have to wait two or three days to achieve the expected results.

 - Softener: In the same way, for its demulcent properties, this very preparation has a reparative and protective effect on the gastric and urinary membrane, so that it has been used to combat the stomach irritations or inflammations of the digestive or urinary tracts in general, especially in diverticulitis (inflammation of the colon), irritable colon, or cystitis (inflammation of the bladder) or nephritis (inflammation of the kidneys).
-It is also very useful for its mucolytic properties by helping to eliminate the secretions that take place in the respiratory tract as consequence of cold , bronchitis, pharyngitis, etc.

 - Heart and blood vessel protector: The richness in alpha-linoleic acid and other fatty unsaturated acids of linseed protects our heart, avoiding "angina pectoris", by preventing arteriosclerosis, diminishing cholesterol and blood clots (Eat bread or other meals that contain the seeds of this plant)

-- Nail fungus: Primrose oil can also be used to treat nail fungus.
+- Nail fungus: Linseed oil can also be used to treat nail fungus.
 (Take 1 tablespoonful daily)